 Keller is a medium-sized city located in the state of Texas.
-With a population of 45,758 people and seven constituent neighborhoods, Keller is the 73rd largest community in Texas.
+With a population of 45,776 people and nine constituent neighborhoods, Keller is the 78th largest community in Texas.

 Keller home prices are not only among the most expensive in Texas, but Keller real estate also consistently ranks among the most expensive in America.

-Keller is a decidedly white-collar city, with fully 87.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Keller is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Keller who work in management occupations (19.19%), sales jobs (13.55%), and office and administrative support (11.93%).
+Keller is a decidedly white-collar city, with fully 88.87% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Keller is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Keller who work in management occupations (22.32%), sales jobs (15.51%), and office and administrative support (10.26%).

 Also of interest is that Keller has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.10% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Keller telecommute to their jobs.
+Overall, about 15.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Keller is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.